Vector35/binaryninja-api/docs/dev/annotation.md

 ### Headers

 Importing a header goes through the same code path as parsing source directly.
 You will just have to read the file and specify the appropriate command-line arguments as an array.
-See [above](#import-header-file) for directions for choosing arguments.
+See [user type guide](../guide/type.md#import-header-file) for directions for choosing arguments.

 ```python
 >>> with open('C:\projects\stdafx.h', 'r') as f: